sigbla/sigbla-app/docs/content/cells.md

 **Rule 3:** A numeric cell, when compared against another numeric cell, is ranked according to the difference between the two values they represent.
 Hence, our BigInteger cell with a value of zero is the first numeric cell in our sorted list, followed by the BigDecimal cell with a value of 10, and so on, from low to high.
-Two cells with no difference are, like when we did the equals check in the earlier example, considered equal.
+Two cells with no difference are, like when we did the `in` check in the earlier example, considered equal.

 **Rule 4:** If we have multiple cells that aren't numeric (and not a unit cell), and because of rule 2 rank the highest, they are sorted among themselves by doing a string comparison.
 Strings are compared like all other strings are in Kotlin, and for cell types like `WebCell`, we obtain the string with a `toString` function call.

 We can see from rule 3 that we don't have any type preference between numbers.
 It's simply down to the numeric difference.